-People who live in or near farming areas where pesticides are routinely applied are known to be at greater risk of exposure (Parvez e al., 2018).
+People who live in or near farming areas where pesticides are routinely applied are known to be at greater risk of exposure.
 Routes of exposure for rural residents include airborne residues, blowing dirt and dust, and/or residues that adhere to clothing.
-Infants can be exposed from hand-mouth contact from dirt or dust, and sometimes residues are brought into the home by pets.
+Infants can be exposed from hand-mouth contact from dirt or dust.
+Sometimes residues are brought into the home by pets.

 Individuals handling, mixing, and applying pesticides are also occupationally exposed, as are those that work on or near spraying equipment.
 The workers in pesticide manufacturing plants or along pesticide distribution systems can also be exposed occupationally.

-In short, there are many routes y which we are all exposed to pesticides, and often to multiple chemicals at once.
-This impact from cumulative exposure to multiple pesticides is one of the hard public health questions our research will help answer.
+In short, there are many routes by which people are all exposed to pesticides, and often to multiple chemicals at once.
+Health impacts arising from cumulative exposure to multiple pesticides is one of the hard public health questions our research will help answer.